|"Discard your lustful fantasies; waste no more time on unrealizable desires."|

 There's something very emotional about election day anyway, the way it's all volunteers and everyone's kind of doing it for the first time again, milling around wondering where to go, fascinating and reassuring to think that all of the hundreds of millions of hours and dollars spent campaigning were just for these average workaday people's lever pull.
 It made me, for a precious moment, stop being such a judgmental paint-yourself-into-a-lonesome-corner-with-your-hubris aging hipster and suddenly Wham - I became less like my cynical pharmaceutical market research dad and more like my open-hearted, nonjudgmental Christian Scientist mom.
 It's perhaps 2012, perhaps the mid-life crisis ne plus ultra of old age, the morphing into Tiresius, when the booster rocket testesterone falls away and leaves you in a nice orbit all peaceful and sexless and everything is literally rose-tinted.
 You were funny hats like the old King Lear-ish patriarch in RAN:

 Why did I waste so much time avoiding TREE?
 As the intelligent girl growing up in near-poverty, Francie, Peggy Ann Garner is amazing, (she earned a special Oscar for that year) and as the stiff, occasionally cold but ultimately benevolent mom, Dorothy McGuire is among other things, a dead ringer of sorts (in beauty and rule-obeying temperament) for my own Brooklyn-Irish girlfriend.
 And as we say in AA, I really ID-ed with the drunken dreamer dad, Jonny Nolan (James Dunn).
 That's not even to mention Joan Blondell showing she had more than just moxy and pre-code vavoom in her arsenal.
 I didn't even mind all the period clothing.
 Why didn't I believe its director Elia Kazan would include nary a false or trite moment?
-It was a real wake-up call on how my past memories of being bored in school watching similar films in junior high had crippled me in my filmgoing life, all for no reason, except egoic clinginess to some outmoded idea of who I was.
+It was a real wake-up call on how my past memories of being bored in school watching similar films had crippled me in my filmgoing life, all for no reason, except egoic clinginess to some outmoded idea of who I was.

 3. THE FULL COSMIC ASCENSION OF THE NEW ERA OF 2012 -